kevinw26/bk-community-reinvestment-act/README.md

 Mapping from CRA respondents to standard bank identifiers such as FDIC `CERT` and Fed `RSSD` is via the transmittal table.

+The list of CRA reporters can be found on the [FFIEC website](
+    https://www.ffiec.gov/cra/reporter.htm).
+In 2023, the reporters were all banks regulated by the OCC, Federal Reserve, or FDIC that also had assets in excess of 1.503 billion $ as of 31 December for the previous two years.
+The reports are filed on or shortly after 1 March of every year.

 ## Geography
 The main identifier in aggregates is the county FIPS code.
 FIPS codes can change over time as counties expand, contract, split, merge, and rename.